This is a rough guide to legal issues surrounding home cabling.

 It is also illegal for home owners to install or modify any cabling that can be connected to a telecommunications network.
 This includes the telephone line and any extensions that have been installed.
 It also includes any Cat5 cabling, even if you only intend to use it for an internal network.
 Unfortunately the law still applies even if the Cat5 cabling is nowhere near any telecommunications cabling or even if your home is connected to the network via optic fibre (which doesn’t conduct electricity) or wireless.
 If you want an extra phone point or Cat5 cabling installed you must use an ACMA registered installer.

 Pretty much anything else, provided the voltage is not exceeding 42.4 V peak or 60 V DC.
 This includes audio visual signal cables including HDMI (which includes a 5V power supply line) and speaker cables and TV antenna cables.
 Though there are no specific regulations covering this type of cabling in the interests of safety you should follow the same principals of separation of services and health and safety awareness.

 The number of options for cabling your home are increasing all the time, with so many technologies and connectivity options available it can be difficult to choose the right option for you.
 In this section I’ll discuss the various options and pros and cons of each.

 There are several options for broadband internet access now and the best service for you will probably depend on your geographical location.
-To find the best deal for you I suggest visiting Whirlpool broadband choice.

 The broadband option you choose may have an impact on how you want to cable your home, for example if you’re going for ADSL then you probably want to have a phone point installed near a power outlet in a central location.
 You may also want to run Cat5 cabling from the central point to each room in the house.
 The central point becomes the communications hub for your home, the best location for it may be a study or in the garage.